maxshine/publish-protect-file-change-action/README.md

 ## This is an action to run against a GITHUB pull request, force a workflow fail if a pull request attempts to modify a protected file.

 ### Features
-1. Basically, check any specified files get changed by un-privileged users in a pull request.
+1. Basically, check any specified files get changed by unprivileged users in a pull request.
 2. The target files can be specified via a Python styled RegEx in the`include-filter` and a fine inclusion can be done via the another `exclude-filter` RegEx to exclude some exceptional files
 3. It supports the cross-forks check when `forked-repository-url` specified the forked repository and